kyRobot/cv/kyle-cv-markdown.md

 Email: [kylemilner@me.com](mailto:kylemilner@me.com)
 GitHub: [https://github.com/kyRobot](https://github.com/kyRobot)
 LinkedIn: [https://linkedin.com/in/kylemilner](https://linkedin.com/in/kylemilner)
-Address: , , Melbourne, , AUS
+Address: , , , ,

 ## Overview

-I am a passionate, highly motivated Software Engineer who likes to write self-documenting, clean code.
-A self-starter who loves to learn, I have a broad range of skills with specific focus around the Java ecosystem.
+I am a passionate, highly motivated Software Engineer who likes to write self-documenting clean code.
+A self-starter who loves to learn, I have a broad range of skills with specific focus around the Java ecosystem and a leaning towards backend web development.
 I'll never stop asking why things are done and how they can be made better.
 I am looking for a team who share my enthusiasm for quality, who aren't afraid to move fast and break things and, most importantly, enjoy what they do.

 ## Skills

 **Technical, **

-Java/J2EE, SQL (DB2), Front &amp; Backend API Design, TDD/BDD, Software Design Patterns, CI - Jenkins, Gradle, Source Control - Git, Rational Team Concert, HTML/CSS/JS (comfortable), Swift (learning), Spring/Spring Boot (learning)
+Java 8+, SQL &amp; noSQL, Front &amp; Backend API Design, TDD/BDD, Software Design Patterns, CI/CD - Jenkins, Gradle, Maven, Docker, Source Control - Git, GitHub, HTML/CSS/JS (comfortable), Swift (beginner)

 **Non-Technical, **

-Problem Solving, Agile Methodologies - Scrum &amp; Kanban, Pair Programming, Technical Communication, Code review, Problem Solving, Presenting
+Detail Oriented, Mentoring, Agile Methodologies - Scrum &amp; Kanban, JIRA, Pair Programming, Technical Communication, Code review, Problem Solving, Presenting to Customers

 ## Experience

+### Travelling throughout Asia, New Zealand &amp; Australia

+**Sabbatical** (May 2018 - January 2019)

 ### Senior Software Engineer - WPS Hub (Backend)

 **World Programming Limited, UK** (November 2016 - April 2018)

-Blah blah romsey stuff
+WPS Hub is a web app for management and deployment of WPS Analytics systems across a company network with centralised user management.
+It provides a repository of multi-language programs for real-time and on demand execution via web APIs.
+Reporting directly to the Director of Technology I was responsible for the design, implementation and testing of services and RESTful APIs across multiple web apps.
+Primarily working in Java 8 to a service oriented architecture and with Relational SQL targetting data in graph layout I produced domain optimised data processing pipelines, developer friendly customer facing APIs and scalable, performant production code.
+Working closely with the frontend team I helped define the design language and UX used throughout the apps and provided occasional development help.
+As an experienced agile practitioner I worked with stakeholders & project managers to gather and scope requirements into manageable, achievable work items.

 #### Highlights

-* thing
-* other thing
-* third thing

-### Analysis Web Client, Backend Software Engineer
+* Led backend development through the entire software lifecycle from initial concept research &amp; prototyping to multi-customer MVP beta and ahead of schedule production release in 12 months
+* Produced a bespoke Java annotation powered web framework to enable rapid microservice creation with minimal configuration
+* Introduced use of Docker in build pipelines which was later used company wide
+* Piloted adoption of Kanban style working as first agile team in the company
+* Made steps to becoming Full Stack with commits to production on Vue.js powered frontend &amp; dev-ops contributions

+### Staff Software Engineer, i2 Analyze (Backend)

 **IBM i2** (November 2014 - November 2016)

-i2 AWC is an Intelligence Analysis, Discovery & Visualisation J2EE powered web application.
+i2 Analyze is an Intelligence Analysis, Discovery & Visualisation J2EE powered web application.
 Main responsibilities include design and implementation of data discovery and retreival features at both the Application and Persistance layers - primarily developing in Java 8 & SQL.
 Working in a Kanban Agile team with 2 week sprint cadence I am responsible for building client-facing RESTful APIs for search & discovery services against a Big Data repository and the Data Access Layer interfaces required to support them.
 Other responsibilities include mentoring junior developers, collaborating closely with cross-site front end development teams and acting as technical contact for non-technical team members.

 #### Highlights